 How Does Kitopi Work?

 According to the co-founder Saman Darkan, Kitopi enables restaurants to scale and open up a delivery presence within 14 days.
 If a brand joins them, Kitopi’s team also gives their recipes to the brand, they train them on how to prepare their products and then Kitopi does the final operation.
 The restaurants save the costs of setting up their own infrastructure very much like franchising, but through partnerships with Kitopi.

 In the event that Kitopi gets a share of its earnings and pays the royalty in return for the on-board fees to be paid to join the platform.

 There is a hub kitchen in every town where Kitopi operates, where the food is mostly prepared.
 The final touches will be added in smaller kitchens near residential areas.
 Cakes are cooked, for instance, and salads are cut into hubs.
 The items will then be transferred before shipment to satellite kitchens.

 How To Start A Cloud Kitchen Like Kitopi?

 Cloud cuisine is one of the most profitable business formats due to their low investment and risk along with the facility to replicate and scale the company.

 Compared to traditional restaurants, it takes one third of the time and resources to open a cloud kitchen as you will not need a store in a prime location and to wait for customers.

 #1 — Things To Consider Before Starting A Cloud Kitchen:

 - Location & Property

 The location and building differentiate between a traditional dining/dining room and a cloud kitchen.
 A cloud kitchen does not need a high-floor and high-end property location.
 Instead, it can be easily installed in a space between 250-300 sq ft.
 This significantly reduces the costs of opening a cloud kitchen, as the interiors and furnishings are no longer required.

-The cloud kitchen has an inaccessible location but a high demand of customers.
+The cloud kitchen has an inaccessible location but a high demand for customers.
 Cloud cuisine in residential zones, market backgrounds, unused parking lots.
 Alternatively, shared kitchen space can be used to reduce the initial investment.